CAFTA Explained, With Its Pros and Cons

 - Costa Rica: January 1, 2009.

 Nicaragua, one of the poorest countries, boosted exports of textiles and agriculture so that the two are now 50 percent of total exports.
-The economy has grown by leaps and bounds: 4.7 percent in 2014, 4.6 percent in 2013, and 5 percent in 2012.
+The economy has grown by leaps and bounds: 4.9 percent in 2017, 4.7 percent in 2016, and 4.8 percent in 2015.

 Costa Rica benefited from increased foreign direct investment in the insurance and telecommunications sectors, which the government recently opened to private investors.
 The United States is its largest trading partner.
 These goods include fruit, coffee, and other food, as well as electronic components and medical equipment.
-GDP increased 3.6 percent in 2014, 3.5 percent in 2013, and 5.1 percent in 2012.
+GDP increased 3.2 percent in 2017, 4.2 percent in 2016, and 3.6 percent in 2015.

-The Dominican Republic exports half its goods to the United States.
+The Dominican Republic exports roughly half of its goods to the United States.
 Its exports are primarily sugar, coffee, and tobacco.
 Gold, silver, and tourism have grown as exports over recent years.
 The economy grew 4.6 percent in 2017, 6.6 percent in 2016, and 7 percent in 2015.

 CAFTA had many of the same destabilizing effects on Central American countries that NAFTA did in Mexico.
 That's because U.S. agribusiness is subsidized by the federal government.
-As a result, exports of low-cost grains rose 78 percent to Honduras, El Salvador and Guatemala.
-Local family farmers could not compete.
 Before CAFTA, Honduras had a trade surplus in agricultural products.
-Six years after CAFTA, it has a trade deficit.
+Years later after CAFTA, it had encountered a trade deficit.

 Economic growth in El Salvador, Honduras, and Guatemala is lower than in the rest of Latin America.
 This economic instability helps boost the drug trade.
 It prompts many locals, including children, to emigrate to the United States.

 CAFTA Compared to Other Trade Agreements

-CAFTA is much smaller than other regional trade agreements, such as the NAFTA, currently the world’s largest free trade area.
+CAFTA is much smaller than other regional trade agreements, such as the North American Free Trade Agreement, currently the world’s largest free-trade area.
 It would have been dwarfed by the Transatlantic Trade and Investment Partnership if negotiations had been finalized and the Trans-Pacific Partnership had it been approved by Congress.